OXIDprojects/vagrant-oxideshop/README.md

     [vagrant dir]/public/oxideshop/

 TODO:
-- Possibility to run Unit tests
+- Add the possibility to run Unit Tests
 - Possibility to configure default shop language from the chef cookbook.
 - Possibility to configure default shop language from the chef cookbook.